spolischook/travis-nginx-test/src/OroPro/Bundle/OrganizationConfigBundle/README.md

 OroProOrganizationConfigBundle
 =====================

-This bundle add `Organization config scope` and UI to manipulate values on this scope.
+This bundle add `Organization config scope` and UI to manipulate values on this scope per organization.

-This values can be different for each organization.